Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_multi_slice_mode -
-    Determines how the encoder should handle division of frame into slices.
-Applicable to the encoder.
+    Determines how the woke encoder should handle division of frame into slices.
+Applicable to the woke encoder.
 Possible values are: